redseiko/ComfyMods/EnRoute/README.md

 ## Changelog

+### 1.1.2

+  * Change sector range checks from radius to bounding-box to match vanilla `ZDOMan` behaviour.

 ### 1.1.1

   * Hot-fix for server not sending LocationIcons as RouteRecords were created after AddPeer instead of before it.